 by Lakhpreet Kaur

 Why do Sikhs keep long, un-cut hair?
 Seriously, give me a good reason!
 What’s the point of my kesh?
-Kesh, or uncut hair, is considered to be an essential part of Sikhi.
+Kesh is considered to be an essential part of Sikhi.
 Yet, growing up, no one gave me a convincing answer as to why it is essential or why the Gurus commanded Sikhs to keep long hair.
-Throughout my life, I keep getting half-baked, unsubstantiated answers.
-So, I decided to go on a quest, compiling all the solid answers that I could find.
+Throughout my life, I kept getting half-baked, unsubstantiated answers.
+So, back in 2013, I decided to go on a quest, compiling all the answers that I could find.
+This is what I found.

-I am not going to give a “seal of approval” to any points or counter any reasoning.
+I did not give a “seal of approval” to any points or counter any reasoning.
 Each person’s connection to their kesh is personal and not for me to judge.
-I will not critique any reasons, as I am not in a position to unearth the validity of each claim, but rather I present them to you so you can judge for yourself.
+I didn’t critique my findings, as I am not in a position to unearth the validity of each claim, but rather I present them to you as I discovered them.
+Maybe you’ll find one that clicks for you.

 Below is a brief summary of the different reasons I could find that people give for why Sikhs keep uncut, long hair.
 Through this limited research, my personal reasons for keeping kesh have become clearer and more resolute.
-Different reasons resonate with different people.
-Hopefully, this may help you find your reasons too.
-I hope you enjoy this catalogue and find reasoning that works for you.
+Different inspirations resonate with different people.
+Hopefully, this may help you find your motivations too.
+I hope you enjoy this catalogue and find something that works for you whether that’s reasoning, or faith, or just pure love for the Guru.

 Reason 1: Because the Gurus Said So